 We visited on a sunny afternoon in late winter but you can also visit at night when they’re bathed in coloured light.
-You can even book a tour and go up inside the Kelpies, but we were with our three year old and didn’t think she’d be too into that, but it’s definitely something I’d like to do!
+You can even book a tour and go up inside the Kelpies.
+We were with our three-year-old and didn’t think she’d be too into that, but it’s definitely something I’d like to do!

 (ps: my Orla Kiely tea dress is from People Tree)

-The Park also has some lovely nature walks along the lakes and marsh lands, which we also really enjoyed.
+The Park also has some lovely nature walks along the lakes and marshlands, which we also really enjoyed.

 You can tell how early on in the year we went because the lake is frozen over!

-It’s free to get into the Kelpies and to Helix Park, which is an added bonus!
+Yes, it’s free to get into the Kelpies and to Helix Park, which is an added bonus!